Current Doctoral Students

 Assessing four-year-old children's learning : New Zealand early childhood teachers' purposes, practices and knowledge.

-Dynamic assessment as an early screening tool for identifying New Zealand children at risk of reading difficulty upon school entry (in library processing).
+Dynamic assessment as an early screening tool for identifying New Zealand children at risk of reading difficulty upon school entry.

 Completed Masters Students